Introducing the Veterans & First Responders EFP Program

 What is EFP?

 EFP stands for Equine Facilitated Psychotherapy, which is a non-traditional therapy utilizing horses.
 In studies, EFP has shown to help reduce symptoms of PTSD and other trauma-related conditions.
 Instead of asking participants to talk about and relive their trauma, which most are reluctant to do, it fosters confidence, trust building, emotional grounding, and self-reflection by teaching horse skills.

 Veterans and first responders suffer from many of the same stress and trauma-related mental health conditions, like post-traumatic stress disorder (PTSD), depression, anxiety, anger, traumatic brain injury (TBI), substance abuse, inability to trust, trouble reintegrating, and increased suicide rates.
-Captive wild mustangs suffer from similar issues and when Veterans and first responders work with them, they realize an affinity with these special horses.

-What Makes Horses, and Especially Mustangs, Special for This Job?
+What Makes Horses Special for this Job?